shrine-maiden-heavy-industries/torii-hdl/README.md

 The evaluation board definitions have also been migrated and are located in the [torii-boards](https://github.com/shrine-maiden-heavy-industries/torii-boards) repository.

+There is also a list of [projects using Torii](https://torii.shmdn.link/projects.html) that are using Torii, and we'd love to add yours too!

 ## Introduction

 Please see the [Torii Introduction](https://shrine-maiden-heavy-industries.github.io/torii-hdl/intro.html) on the [online documentation](https://shrine-maiden-heavy-industries.github.io/torii-hdl/)